Follow this guide to understand how to set up and use payment and deduction Pay Items.

 Add an Hours 1 Pay Item and enter the Rate in Base and Hours in Hours.
 After the pay run is approved, the Hours will be auto-zeroed, but the Rates will remain.

-If you need different rates, add an Hours 2 Pay Definition, etc. The number of Rates and Pay Items is unlimited.
+If you need different rates, add a new Hours 2 Pay Definition based on the Per Unit Pay Template.
+The number of Rates and Pay Items is unlimited.

 You can also use Shift Uploaders to upload Hours and Rates from a file.